 “But how is that fair?”

-“I’m fine with it.
+“I’m paid upfront for my work.
+I’m fine with it.
 Really, I am.”

 Now, that’s a good question, one worthy of a blog article.

 I feel strongly that ghostwriting other people’s books is ethical, or I wouldn’t be in this line of work.
 The way I see it, I’m helping people achieve their dreams by getting their books published.
-If they can’t write the book themselves, why not hire someone to help them?
+If they aren’t able to write the book themselves, why not hire someone to help them?